python/mypy/docs/source/error_code_list.rst

          print('hello', name)

     greet('jack')  # OK
-    greet('hi', 'jack')  # Too many arguments for "greet"  [call-arg]
+    greet('jill', 'jack')  # Error: Too many arguments for "greet"  [call-arg]

 Check argument types [arg-type]
 -------------------------------

-Mypy checks that argument types in a call match the declared argument types in the signature.
+Mypy checks that argument types in a call match the declared argument types in the signature of the called function (if one exists).

 Example: